PainterHalver/sc_lab/lab3/README.md

 #### Some questions:

-- What exactly will EFS store?
+- [X] What exactly will EFS store? => Home dir for jumphost, Data dir for Jenkins, SonarQube
-- Should I mount EFS directly to container using docker compose or mount it to EC2 instance?
-- What metrics/logs should CloudWatch monitor?
-And when to alert?
-- Can Jenkins be deployed in the default VPC?
+- [X] Can Jenkins be deployed in the default VPC? => All Jenkins, App, SonarQube in 1 VPC
-- When new code is pushed, do we build a new AMI and create new launch_template or just push code to the running instances?
+- [X] When new code is pushed, how to update ASG? => Create a new launch_template + Instance Refresh / Use CodeDeploy.
-- Do we have to run a SonarQube server?
-Can we use free SonarCloud server instead?
-- Do we have to register a new domain in Route53?
+- [X] Do we have to register a new domain in Route53? => No, use private DNS and domain name for each host
-- What will be the use case of Makefile?
+- [X] What will be the use case of Makefile? => Simplify command execution and automate repetitive tasks
-- What AMIs aside from the app AMI should we build from the Base AMI?
+- [X] What AMIs aside from the app AMI should we build from the Base(golden) AMI? => App, Jenkins, Jumphost
-- Must ASG update have zero downtime?
+- [X] How should the terraform project structure be? => Divide the project into stacks.
+E.g. Run network stack and use its output for app and jenkins.
+- [ ] Since the Jenkins master cannot patch its own AMI, what machine will we use to patch it?

+- Jenkins patching can be run manually
+- All Jenkins, App, SonarQube need to be deployed in 1 VPC.
+Can use multiple terraform stacks to separate resources like App, Jenkins, Network.
+- Focus on patching Jenkins, App, and Jumphost.
+Don't need to patch NAT Instance, SonarQube
+- With multiple stacks/modules, you can take advantage of terraform's `-target` options.

 #### Mock latest AMI Route